andsens/bootstrap-vz/manifests/README.rst

    The default command used by boostrap-vz is ``['mkfs.{fs}', '{device_path}']``.

    -  ``boot``: Configuration of the boot partition.
-The three settings equal those of the root partition.
+All settings equal those of the root partition.
       ``optional``
    -  ``swap``: Configuration of the swap partition.
 Since the swap partition has its own filesystem you can only specify the size for this partition.
       ``optional``
+   -  ``additional_path``: Configuration of additional partitions. (e.g. /var/tmp)
+      All settings equal those of the root partition.

 Example: